add link

 Herbal treatments:

-St. John's Wort - alters brain chemistry and improves your mood and depression.
+St. John’s Wort – alters brain chemistry and improves your mood and depression.
 Although natural it is so strong it should not be used alongside medication.
 Consult a doctor before doing so.
 Generally confirmed as quite effective in treating depression.
 I have tried this and it worked for me.
+Be aware of one possible side effect though, St. John’s Wort makes some people more sensitive to sun exposure so be careful and test this.

 Recent studies indicate that a specific extract of Hypericum perforatum was as effective as prescription antidepressants and had far fewer side effects (thus available without a prescription for the treatment of mild to moderate depression) and costs a lot less — about 25 cents a day.